EssentialGG/Elementa/docs/components.md

 a `radius` parameter to determine how much to round the corners of the rectangle.
 Higher values indicate more rounded corners as seen below.

+> **Note**
+> This component doesn't behave as expected while using [OutlineEffect](../src/main/kotlin/gg/essential/elementa/effects/OutlineEffect.kt).
+> It doesn't properly outline following the edge but rather the bounding box of the component.

 ```kotlin
 UIRoundedRectangle(2f).constrain {
     x = 2.pixels()